 Follow Scott Finley on Twitter

 This article has been re-published with our permission in the Fall 2011 issue of IN Magazine!

-Scott: First of all, congratulations on reaching nearly one-half million views on your ‘Bloody Mary’ video after only a week!
-(Over 650,000 now, after two weeks.)
+Scott Finley: First of all, congratulations on reaching nearly one-half million views on your ‘Bloody Mary’ video after only a week!
+(Over 650,000 as of press time.)
 That is quite an accomplishment.

 Ruben Cortez: Thank you so much!
 It’s more like a dream come true!
 I definitely feel accomplished.

 Scott: Are you surprised at how popular and well-received your video has been so far?

 RC: The term surprised does not even cover it.
 It’s more like shocked!
 I mean, you expect your family and friends to butter you up and tell you your video was nice, and I really thought that was the most it would ever get.
 You can just imagine my face when the view count on YouTube started going crazy.
 I just couldn’t believe it.
 Not to mention all the wonderful comments people have been leaving.
 It really still blows my mind just thinking about it.

 When I was uploading the video to YouTube I was already preparing myself for a wide range of negative comments.
 Then I remember the first two days all the people who worked on the video would call me about every hour just to tell me how many views it was getting and to read back comments to me.
 It was insane!
 I just didn’t want people to think I meddled with one of Gaga’s songs and portrayed it wrong, and I am very happy people received it well.